rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 An attacker could therefore setup an interface that acts as a SPARQL endpoint, but is in fact a **malicious interface that intercepts intermediate results** from LTQP engines.

-**Example**
+**Exploit: capturing intermediary results via malicious SPARQL endpoint**

 Based on our use case, Carol could include a triple with a link to the SPARQL endpoint at `http://attacker.com/sparql`.
-If Alice makes use of a hybrid LTQP engine, the internal query planner could decide to make use of this malicious endpoint once it has been discovered.
+If Alice makes use of a hybrid LTQP engine with an adaptive query planner, this internal query planner could decide to make use of this malicious endpoint once it has been discovered.
 Depending on the query planner, this could mean that intermediate results from the traversal process such as Bob's telephone are used as input to the malicious SPARQL endpoint.